devops329/devops/instruction/deliverable8Metrics/deliverable8Metrics.md

 ## Make your dashboard public

-In order to complete the deliverable you need to make your dashboard public so that all of your adoring fans (i.e. the TAs) can admire it.
+In order to complete the deliverable you need to make your dashboard public so that all of your adoring fans (i.e. your reviewers) can admire it.

 1. Navigate to your Grafana dashboard.
 If it says `Exit edit` in the top right corner then make sure you exit edit mode.

+1. **Important**: Select a time range at demonstrates your metrics displaying interesting values from your generated traffic.

 1. Click on the `Share` button and select **Share externally**.

    ![alt text](shareDashboard.png)